Konamiman/Nextor/sdk/README.md

 ```
 sdk/
+├── nextor-kernel-version.txt
+│                     The Nextor kernel version this SDK corresponds to, on a
+│                     single line, e.g. "3.0.0" (or "3.0.0-beta1" for a
+│                     pre-release).
+Machine-readable; read it to stamp the
+│                     version into your ROM / output names without building
+│                     anything.
 ├── asm/                  Assembly language SDK (Nestor80 syntax)
 │   ├── chgbnk/           ROM bank change routines ASCII8 and ASCII16
 │   │                     mappers (to be used when building a